VIEWPOINTS

 For Micro-credit course on Mental Health, Future Learn and The Open University, UK (Sadruddin, 2020)

 Pakistan follows a patriarchal culture.
-Sharing is considered as a shame due to which many individuals face mental exhaustion.
+Sharing is considered a shame, due to which many individuals face mental exhaustion.
 There is a growing trends of depression and suicidal thoughts among learners due to stress and other underlying reasons.
 Extreme psychological distress is rising among university students and teachers due to competition, extremism, workload, harassment, discrimination, personal issues, and financial issues.
 This problem is more prevalent among female teachers and students.
 They are less empowered to cope with depression.
-There is no school or university offers courses on mental health across Pakistan.
+There is no school or university that offers courses on mental health across Pakistan.
 Also, there is no socio-counseling unit available at university level across Pakistan.

 Usually, the first preference of the people is not to disclose their mental health challenge to their family members because they prefer living in isolation to avoid shaming.
 The second option is traditional healing practices where people visit faith healers, while very few people seek medical advice, which is not affordable for many.